Finding Our Power Together

 Gabby Gerlach-Morales

 Gabby (she/her) is the Administrative Coordinator at Finding Our Power Together.
 She first joined the organization as a student intern and has since taken on a variety of roles across research, mental health, and programming.
-Earlier this year, she served as Project Lead for FOPT’s community visits to Nibinamik First Nation this year, hel
+In 2025, she served as Project Lead for FOPT’s community visits to Nibinamik First Nation, helping to coordinate a

 With degrees in Child and Youth Care and Criminology, Gabby brings a strong foundation in trauma-informed and person-centred care.
 Originally from Guatemala, she was exposed to Mayan Indigenous culture from a young age, which has shaped her understanding of the importance of cultural identity in well-being and community care.